 For additional information about the London's Handheld and Portable Computer Club, check out

 If you are interested in obtaining HP Calculator user manuals on CD, be sure to check out

 Dave Hicks' DVD set from the HP Calculator Museum

-For additional information / archive CD exclusively on the HP41 , check out Warren Furlow's
+For additional information / archive exclusively on the HP41 , check out Warren Furlow's

 The HP41C Calculator Page

 Back to main page